Kapernikov/skaffold-helm-tutorial/chapters/03-install-k3s.md

    --docker-server=$REGHOST --docker-username=$REGUSERNAME --docker-password=$REGPASSWORD
 ```

 > Don't do this now (it won't even work, you have no namespace `foo` yet!), but you will need it later in the next chapters.
+There, you will have to do it for the `default` namespace, which is the namespace that gets used when you don't specify a namespace.

 ## Playing around in our newly created kubernetes cluster